Cornell-MAE-UG/fa25-portfolio-mp2279-gif/_projects/2025-linear-actuator.md

 ![ymax]({{ "/assets/images/Beam_bend_ymax.jpg" | relative_url }}){: .inline-image-l}
 This bending analysis gives an EI value of 145286.5066 Nm^2.
 To satisfy both bending and buckling cases, EI should have a value of at least 145286.5066 Nm^2.

-Now, here's my Excel Spreadsheet of various material choices coupled with potential beam shapes (information sourced from Appendices C and D from "Statics and Mechanics of Materials: Third Edition" by Ferdinand P. Beer, E. Russell Johnston Jr., John T. DeWolf, and David F. Mazurek.
+Now, here's my Excel Spreadsheet of various material choices coupled with potential beam shapes (information sourced from Appendices C and D from "Statics and Mechanics of Materials: Third Edition" by Ferdinand P. Beer, E. Russell Johnston Jr., John T. DeWolf, and David F. Mazurek).

 ![Excel Sheet]({{ "/assets/images/Statics_Beam_Excel.jpg" | relative_url }}){: .inline-image-l}

 I calculated EI and the weight for each choice, ultimately finding that the best solution was a C150X12.2 beam made of Magnesium Alloy AZ31 for its light weight of 1.36290 kg and EI value of 245250 Nm^2.
 This combination was the most light-weight choice of the list, and it satisfied the condition that EI >= 145286.5066 Nm^2.